yutoc05/chess/README.md

-# Greenfoot Chess
+# Chess
-Welcome to the Greenfoot Chess game!
-This project is a chess game implemented in Java using the Greenfoot framework.
-Players can play a game of chess with features such as castling, en passant, and pawn promotion.
+A chess game implemented in Java using the Greenfoot IDE.
+Players can play a full game with features such as castling, en passant, and pawn promotion.
 Hope you enjoy!

+## User Interface
 ![Screenshot of the the Chess game UI within the Greenfoot IDE.](https://github.com/yutoc05/Greenfoot-Chess/assets/70075066/ca65609a-bb94-4a9c-9687-b3ca395f3ec2)

-## How It's Made:

-**Tech used:** Java, Greenfoot IDE

 ## Features
 - Complete chess rules implementation
   - Castling (both kingside and queenside)
   - En passant